Usage¶

 Once you are done, click Save and your job will be persisted to django database.

-Support for arguments for jobs¶
+Support for arguments for tasks¶

 Enqueue jobs using the command line¶